Corbett School District – AP for All

 CSD requires each student complete 6 AP classes to graduate.
-(Link here to the district site about this.)
+(Screen print from CSD web site)

 CSD purchased around 1,000 AP tests ( on the taxpayers in 2013-2014 ) for a graduating class of about 80 students.
 Also we purchase SAT tests and allow students to prep and take these tests during the school day.
 In other districts this would be done outside of the school day.

 CSD students pass less than half of these AP tests with a 3 or better and only a percentage of all these AP tests go for actual college credit.

 CSD now requires college admittance, among others, to graduate.
 This college requirement is another criteria added to the methodology by Newsweek magazine.
 Read here.